 Here’s a diagram illustration I did for an inspirational article about how we should make smart decisions.

 Chances are you have used some diagrams or workflow schema in your presentation, right?
 If you do, respect :).
 Diagrams are indeed an excellent way to visualize your message.
 Here are three design hints to make sure your diagrams are professional looking and remain readable.
 Three ideas how to avoid most common diagram mistakes.
-Continue reading 3 diagram mistakes to avoid in slides design [Slideshare]
+Continue reading 3 Diagram Mistakes to Avoid in Presentation Slides Design

 Wondering what’s hot and what’s not in slides design lately?
 See examples of four trends we see in presentations, try to adapt them in your slides.
 Learn what styles to avoid so your PowerPoint will not look like from last decade 😉